-1. STRENGTHEN E-MICROMOBILITY REGULATION
+1. Strengthen E-Micromobility Regulations

-The UK saw almost one e-bike or e-scooter fire per day in 2023, resulting in tragic deaths, hospitalisations, homelessness, and staggering financial losses.
+The UK is facing a disturbing projection of almost one e-bike or e-scooter fire per day in 2023, resulting in tragic deaths, hospitalisations, homelessness, and staggering financial losses.
 To tackle this escalating danger and support our transition to greener transportation, government must introduce:

-- ⊘ Third-party safety certifications for all e-bikes, e-scooters and the lithium-ion batteries that power them before entering the UK market. - ∅ Improved product standards for the safe usage and charging of lithium-ion batteries. - Regulations to ensure responsible disposal of batteries at the end of their life.
+- Third-party safety certifications for all e-bikes, e-scooters and the lithium-ion batteries that power them before entering the UK market. - Improved product standards for the safe usage and charging of lithium-ion batteries. - Regulations to ensure responsible disposal of batteries at the end of their life.